zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

     ![](./images/task6.10-openallpdbs.png " ")

 11. Look carefully at the GUID for the two cloned databases.
+Since they are cloned from the same unplugged PDB, they are very similar.

     ```
     <copy>